 The underlying source of the pyrexia will largely determine the clinical presentation of the patient.
 Importantly, if the patient appears unwell and needs urgent resuscitation and management, start an A to E approach as necessary and only attempt to identify the source of infection once the patient is stable.

-If no obvious source is apparent, enquire about specific systems symptoms, such as urinary frequency, urgency, or dysuria, productive cough or dyspnoea, haemoptysis, chest or calf pain, or wound or IV line tenderness or discharge.
+If no obvious source is apparent, enquire about specific systems symptoms, such as urinary frequency, urgency, or dysuria, productive cough or dyspnoea, haemoptysis, chest or calf pain, or wound or cannula line tenderness.

-On initial examination, examine for signs of pulmonary infection, IV line infections, wound infections, and calf tenderness.
-If post-operative, also examine for specific complications from the operation (e.g. signs of peritonism in anastomotic leak).
+On initial examination, examine for signs of respiratory infection, intravenous line infections, wound infections, and calf tenderness.
+If post-operative, examine for specific complications from the operation (e.g. signs of peritonism in an anastomotic leak).

 Investigations

-A septic screen is essential in investigating the surgical patient with pyrexia.
-In most cases, the source is obvious and your screen can be tailored accordingly, yet in a less clear presentation a wider screen is indicated.
-It can include:
+septic screen is essential in investigating the surgical patient with pyrexia.
+In most cases, the source is obvious and your screen can be tailored accordingly, yet in a less clear presentation a wider screen is indicated; this can include:

-If the source cannot be identified through the septic screen, more detailed investigations may be required, such as a CT scan for any suspected anastomotic leak or Doppler US for suspected DVT.
+If the source cannot be identified through the septic screen, more detailed investigations may be required

 Management

-Any identified infection should be treated empirically with antibiotics, pending sensitivity results.
-Empirical antibiotic regimes will vary depending on local sensitivities – therefore follow your local hospital guidance.
-Example empirical treatments are given in Table 1.
-If the patient is septic, start immediate management for sepsis.
+Any identified infection should be treated empirically with antibiotics, pending sensitivity results from any cultures taken.
+Empirical antibiotic regimes will vary depending on local sensitivities and patient allergies, therefore following local hospital guidance is advised.

-If no infectious cause can be identified, do not start empirical antibiotics.
+If no infectious cause can be identified, starting empirical antibiotics straight away is not always essential.
 First look for non-infectious causes and consult a senior colleague and a microbiologist for further advice.

-A low threshold of suspicion should be present for suspected sepsis.
-Any new rise in temperature whilst on antibiotics should prompt repeating the septic screen (and investigating other potential causes than infection).
-Any concerns should warrant an early senior review.
+low threshold of suspicion should be present for suspected sepsis and any concerns should warrant an early senior review.

 Key Points